SDR4space/Examples/README.md

 #### Documentation (commands reference) : http://sdrvm.sdrtechnologies.fr/
+#### To get the latest PC or RPi VMBASE executable, go to our 'Download and Install page' :   http://sdrvm.sdrtechnologies.fr/releases/#download-and-test

 **Our thanks to CemaXecuter, author of DragonOS distribution for the time spent testing, experimenting with our tool and ensuring integration into DragonOS.
 His help is invaluable to us.**